Those words expressed in the papers by defender Shakir Hamzah after Singapore's 2-1 defeat to Syria last month came as a shock to me.

 QUESTIONS ...
 QUESTIONS ...

-- If so, does that meant FAS do not have any say in that negotiation between MPS and Sports Hub over the staging of the said tournament which prompted the shift of tournament venue outside Singapore in deadlock can't be resolved, as mentioned?
+- If so, does that mean FAS does not have any say in the negotiation between MPS and Sports Hub over the staging of the said tournament which prompted the shift of tournament venue outside Singapore in a deadlock that can't be resolved, as mentioned?

 MPS-FAS linked up in February 2015 |